SignalK/specification/gitbook-docs/request_response.md

 When the state is `COMPLETED`, the message will contain a `statusCode` value.
 The `statusCode` will be any standard HTTP code including the following.

-- 200 - the request was succesfull
+- 200 - the request was successful
 - 502 - something went wrong carrying out the request on the server side
 - 400 - something is wrong with the client's request
 - 504 - timeout on the server side trying to carry out the request